valsson-group/UNT-Chem5660-Fall2024/Lectures-HandsOn/Lecture-2_August-27-2024.md

-# Lecture 2 / August 27, 2024

-## First steps in using cruntch4 to run calculations
+# Lecture 2 - First steps in using cruntch4 to run calculations

+August 27, 2024

+## Cruntch4

 Cruntch4 is the high-performance cluster run by Center for Advanced Scientific Computing and Modeling (CASCaM) and UNT Chemistry department, which we will use throughout the course to run our calculations.
+You have been provided with an user account that you should use for this course.

 Cruntch4 has a Linux-based operating system and uses [slurm](https://slurm.schedmd.com/quickstart.html) to manage the submission of calculations of jobs.

 ### Connecting to cruntch4